Section 179 Deduction At Ford Verde Valley Official Guide

 New or used – does it matter?

-No, as long as the qualifying vehicle is new to you and is used for business purposes more than 50% of the time, it's fair game for the Section 179 deduction.1 That means you can absolutely access any of our heavy-duty used vehicles and still receive up to $2,500,000 worth of tax deduction benefits.1 Please talk with your tax expert for more information.
+No, as long as the vehicle is new to you, used more than 50% for business, and has the weight stipulations of Section 179 (over 6,000 pounds, max 14,000 pounds), it's fair game.1 That means you can access any of our heavy-duty used vehicles and still receive up to $2,560,000 worth of tax deduction benefits.1 Talk with your tax expert for more information.

 Does financing affect eligibility?